sjs1985/hexbot/README.md

-# HExBot v0.1.22.3 - October 30 - 2016
+# HExBot v0.1.23 - November 1 - 2016
 Suite of scripts to automate some processes on Hacker Experience game website.

 This must be installed as a Google Chrome extension.

 Functionalities:
-* Solves riddles/puzzles
+* Solves riddles path (NEW)
 * Performs game missions
 * Intercepts bank transactions
 * Performs massive uploads
 * Cleans logs
 * Collects ips and software information around the network
 * Notifies about new missions and strange log activities
-* Tranfers earned money to BTC wallet automatically (NEW)
+* Tranfers earned money to BTC wallet automatically

 # How to install
 1. Go to chrome://extensions/